Drashti Dhami: Other work and media image

 Bombay Times called her 'Numero Uno' actress on television.
 Dhami is also known for her style and fashion sense.
 Dhami is among the highest earning television actresses in India.
 In 2011, she was voted the most desirable woman on television in polls conducted by TellyChakkar.com.
 She is the brand ambassador of MATRIX India's hair colour brand, SoColor.

 Dhami was included in second place on "Television's Top 10 Actresses" list by Rediff.
 Dhami also included in the top nine list of Indian television most stylish on-screen actress by Rediff.
 The UK-based newspaper Eastern Eye placed her in their "50 Sexiest Asian Women" list.
 In 2012, Eastern Eye placed her at twelfth position.
 Thereafter she remained in the top three spots for three consecutive years, listed at the third spot in 2013, the second spot in 2014, the third spot in 2015, the fourth spot in 2016, sixth spot in 2017, and twelfth spot in 2018.
 Dhami included in list of FHM India 100 Sexiest women of 2014 at tenth place.
 In 2016, Dhami was nominated in "Sexiest Woman" list by FHM India.

 Dhami was listed eight among the "35 Hottest Actresses in Indian Television" by MensXP.com, an Indian lifestyle website for men.
 She was ranked in 38th position in The Times of India's 2014 list of "50 Most Desirable Women".
 According to the survey in India in 2017, Dhami was voted as desirable woman opposite to Hrithik Roshan in the list.

 Dhami received an offer to participate in Bigg Boss but she rejected it.
 During her dance performance on Jhalak Dikhhla Jaa 6, film maker Karan Johar compared Dhami to film actress Zeenat Aman.
 Filmmaker Karan Johar complimented Dhami by saying that she is better than Kareena Kapoor when she performed in the song "Halkat Jawani" from the film Heroine on Jhalak Dikhhla Jaa 6.
-She is also known as Madhubala from her serial Madhubala – Ek Ishq Ek Junoon and as Maaneet due to her chemistry with Gurmeet Choudhary.